This handbook teaches you to get customers to your site or app — and get them to buy.

 If you sell to consumers:

 If you sell to businesses:

-Again, here's the link to my podcast interview in which I dive much deeper into this.
+Again, here's my podcast interview in which I dive much deeper into these topics.